therealozp/class-notes/comp arch/cache.md

 for example, if the cache size is 1024B, and a physical address length of 32 bits:
 - 10 bits are used for the indexing ($M = 10$ )
-- suppose that 2 bits are used as the offset bit
+- suppose that 2 bits are used as the offset (block size)

  the number of bits inside tag $K$ will be $32 - 10 - 2 = 20$.